tswfi/atmega_asm_binaryclock/README.md

 But now its more or less ready :)

+# Day something

+Cleaned up the code and commented it a bit more.

+Also fixed avra builds and the makefile.

+The clock has been running on my bench for few days and it seems to keep time quite well.

+# Final thoughs

+After all of this what did I learn?

+* Select a tool that is well supported (and a chip you already have in stock :)
+* Thinking in bits takes a while to get used to again (its been a while)
+* Simulator is really nice when learning

+The code is still kind of a mess and I bet it needs more documentation (wont probably understand it after few months)

 # more to read

+* A MORON'S GUIDE TO STARTING IN AVR ASSEMBLER v1.3 https://sites.google.com/site/avrasmintro/home
 * Attiny88 datasheet: http://ww1.microchip.com/downloads/en/DeviceDoc/doc8008.pdf
 * AVR Assembler http://ww1.microchip.com/downloads/en/DeviceDoc/40001917A.pdf
 * AVR Instruction Set Manual http://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf